 Spelling variations of this family name include: Harold, Harald, Harrell, Hirrell, Hurrell and others.

 Some of the Herald family moved to Ireland, but this topic is not covered in this excerpt.
-Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: